Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-In the dynamic setting, there is a conditional lower bound of $(\poly, m^{1/2-\eps}, m^{1-\eps})$ (for any small constant $\eps >0$) for the size of the maximum $s$-$t$ flow even in unweighted, undirected graphs based on the OMv conjecture~\cite{henzinger2015unifying}.
-Recently Chen \etal~\cite{DBLP:journals/corr/abs-2005-02368} gave an $\bigO(\log n \log \log n)$-approximate fully dynamic maximum flow algorithm in time $\tilde O(n^{2/3 + o(1)})$ per update and Goranci \etal~\cite{DBLP:journals/corr/abs-2005-02369} gave a $n^{o(1)}$-approximate fully dynamic algorithm in time $n^{o(1)}$ worst-case update time and $\bigO(\log^{1/6} n)$ query time.
-In the unweighted setting Jin and Sun~\cite{DBLP:journals/corr/abs-2004-07650} gave a datastructure that can be constructed for any fixed positive integer $c = (log n)^{o(1)}$ and that answers $c$-edge connectivity queries for any pair $(u,v)$ of vertices that are parameters of the query in time $n^{o(1)}$.
+\paragraph{Theory Results} In the dynamic setting, there is a conditional lower bound of $(\poly(n,\allowbreak\log\MaxWeight),\allowbreak m^{1/2-\delta},\allowbreak m^{1-\delta})$ (for any small constant $\delta >0$) for the value of the maximum $s$-$t$ flow even in unweighted (\ie{} $w \equiv 1)$, undirected graphs based on the OMv conjecture~\cite{henzinger2015unifying}.
+The fastest static algorithm whose running time does not depend on the size of the largest edge weight computes an optimal solution in $\bigO(nm)$ time~\cite{DBLP:conf/stoc/Orlin13}.
+Recently, Chen \etal~\cite{DBLP:conf/focs/ChenGHPS20} gave an $\bigO(\log n \log \log n)$-approximate fully dynamic algorithm that maintains the maximum flow value in time $\softO(n^{2/3 + o(1)})$ per update and Goranci \etal~\cite{DBLP:journals/corr/abs-2005-02369} gave a $n^{o(1)}$-approximate fully dynamic algorithm to maintain the maximum flow value in time $n^{o(1)}$ worst-case update time and $\bigO(\log^{1/6} n)$ query time.
+In the unweighted setting, Jin and Sun~\cite{DBLP:journals/corr/abs-2004-07650} gave a data structure that can be constructed for any fixed positive integer $c = (\log n)^{o(1)}$ and that answers for any pair $(s,t)$ of vertices that are parameters of the query in time $n^{o(1)}$ whether $s$ and $t$ are $c$-edge connected.

+For \emph{global minimum cuts} in the unweighted setting Thorup and Karger~\cite{DBLP:conf/swat/Thorup00} presented a $\sqrt{2 + o(1)}$-approximation algorithm to maintain a solution that takes polylogarithmic time per update and query and Thorup~\cite{DBLP:journals/combinatorica/Thorup07} designed a $(1 + \eps)$-approximate algorithm to maintain a minimum cut in $\softO(\sqrt n)$ time per update and query.